-A competitor will generally be allowed only one take-off for each task and the task may be flown once only.
 A competitor may return to the airfield within 5 minutes of take-off for safety reasons or in the event of a GNSS flight recorder failure.
 In this case a further start may in principle be made without penalty but equally the competitor must not benefit in any way from restarting.
 Exceptions and penalties will be specified in the Task Description.
-(S10 4.30)
+(S10 4.30.3)

-Precision tasks may be combined with other tasks or set separately.
+Precision tasks may be combined with other tasks or set separately (S10 4.29.1)